samyak-max/DVD-Animation-Window/README.md

 This project is a Windows Forms application that animates a selected open window by bouncing it around the screen, similar to the classic DVD screensaver.
 It uses P/Invoke to interact with the Windows API for window management tasks.

 ![13](https://github.com/user-attachments/assets/5f45249c-d767-4057-b7e3-fadeeddf0314)
+Animating a chrome window with DVD logo open on a tab

 # Prerequisites
 •	.NET Framework